intelsdi-x/snap-plugin-collector-snmp/README.md

 ### Metric modes

-It is possible to read metrics using SNMP plugin through three modes:
+There are three modes to gather SNMP metrics:

-- *single* - it is mode to read only one metric,
+- `single` - mode to read only one metric
-- *table* - it is mode to read set of metrics from one node,
+- `table` - mode to read set of metrics from one node
-- *walk* - it is mode to read set of metrics from multiple nodes, all children nodes are read.
+- `walk` - mode to read set of metrics from multiple nodes, all children nodes are read

 ### SNMP agent configuration

-SNMP agent configuration is created in task manifest, in the `config` section `/intel/snmp` section must be created and set of appropriate SNMP agent parameters must be configured.
+SNMP agent configuration is created in Task Manifest, in the `config` section `/intel/snmp` section must be created and set of appropriate SNMP agent parameters must be configured.
 All possible parameters for SNMP agent are gathered in the table below:

 Parameter | Type | Possible options | Valid for SNMP  versions | Default value | Required | Description
 ----------------|:-------------------------|:-----------------------|:-----------------------|:-----------------------|:-----------------------|:-----------------------